 I regard this information on breast cancer screening as amongst the most important I have written about over the years.
 Please take time to read it carefully.

-The National Cancer Institute (NCI) commission last year concluded that ‘early stage cancers’ such as ductal carcinoma in situ (DCIS) should not be regarded as cancers, but benign or indolent growths and that millions of women were wrongly diagnosed with ‘breast cancer’.
+The National Cancer Institute (NCI) commission concluded, in 2015, that ‘early stage cancers’ such as ductal carcinoma in situ (DCIS) should not be regarded as cancers, but benign or indolent growths and that millions of women were wrongly diagnosed with ‘breast cancer’.
 In an attempt to quantify the benefits and harms of screening mammography Welch et al. came to the following conclusions: Among 1 000 US women age 50 years who are screened annually for a decade, 0.3 to 3.2 will avoid a breast cancer death, 490 to 670 will have at least one false alarm, and three to 14 will be over diagnosed and treated needlessly.
 They conclude by saying that they hoped that these facts would help women to make a decision ‘either to feel comfortable about their decision to pursue screening or to feel equally comfortable about their decision not to pursue screening’.¹

 DUCTAL CELL CANCER OF THE BREAST: IS IT A CANCER AND DOES IT MATTER?